cbsterrett/eFinder_Lite/README.md

 ## Important
 This variant is currently under development - may contain bugs!

-The autostart version eFinder_Lite.py is version eFinder_Lite_3_3 which uses Cedar-Detect for detection and Cedar-Solve for solving.
+The autostart version eFinder_Lite.py is version eFinder_Lite_3_2 which uses Cedar-Detect for detection and Cedar-Solve for solving.

-If you want to use Tetra3, rename eFinder_Lite1_7.py to eFinder_Lite.py

 ![IMG_6329](https://github.com/user-attachments/assets/0eabcc3c-f5e7-4bad-b855-3142e98c168f)